Economics - Bachelor of Arts

 This course covers topics that are beyond the scope of ECON 399, such as panel data models, instrumental variables, limited dependent variables, and simultaneous equations.
 The learning method is substantially based on computer lab work.
 The theory behind each econometric method studied in this course is provided only as much as necessary for the sound understanding of the respective method.

-Prerequisites: Minimum grade of C- in ECON 399.
+Prerequisites: A minimum grade of C- in ECON 399 or STAT 378.

 ECON 497